Jo Sidhu

-Jo Sidhu KC (Punjabi: ਜੋ ਸਿਧੁ) (born in 1966 in Southall, London) is a British criminal law barrister and King's Counsel.
+Navjot Sidhu (Punjabi: ਜੋ ਸਿਧੁ) is a disbarred British criminal law barrister, and King's Counsel.

 Career

-Sidhu has worked as a criminal law barrister since 1993.
+Sidhu had worked as a criminal law barrister since 1993.

-He is chairman of the Criminal Bar Association.

-He was the chairperson for the Society of Asian lawyers, the biggest BAME lawyers’ society in the UK representing over 3,000 members and since 2001 he has been the Vice chair of the Equality & Diversity Committee of the Bar Council.
+He is a past chairman of the Criminal Bar Association.
+He was the chairperson for the Society of Asian lawyers, the biggest BAME lawyers' society in the UK representing over 3,000 members and since 2001 he has been the Vice chair of the Equality & Diversity Committee of the Bar Council.

-In 2012 Sidhu was appointed Queen's Counsel a rank awarded to about 8% of practising barristers.
+In 2012, Sidhu was appointed Queen's Counsel a rank awarded to about 8% of practising barristers.
 He is one of about 100 BAME QCs in Britain of whom few have Punjabi origin.

-Like other successful criminal practitioners, Sidhu specialises in serious crime, typically terrorism, homicides and conspiracies involving frauds, robberies and drug trafficking.
+Sidhu specialised in serious crime, typically terrorism, homicides and conspiracies involving frauds, robberies and drug trafficking.
 He was a target of death threats and online harassment lasting 12 months in 2015.
 After police were unable to provide assistance due to a lack of resources, Sidhu hired a forensic computer expert to track the cyber-criminal behind the smear campaign, who was then jailed for five years.

 Sidhu has said that the government must do more to tackle cyber threats of this nature.

+In July 2024, Sidhu relinquished his practising certificate and is no longer a practising barrister in England and Wales.

+In December 2024, a disciplinary panel upheld as proven three charges of professional misconduct by Sidhu for inappropriately initiated sexual contact with a female paralegal.
+Of the three proven allegations, the Bar Standard Board tribunal found that Sidhu invited a woman in her 20s to his hotel room while she was on a mini-pupillage (work experience) with him, then asked her to stay the night, changed into his pyjamas and created a pillow “barricade” on the bed.
+This was despite her protests that she wanted to leave the room or sleep on the sofa, she stated in her evidence.
+In reaching its decision, the tribunal noted that the misconduct occurred in a professional setting and was directed at a person in a vulnerable position; and the tribunal found that the misconduct was deliberate, sexual in nature and involved elements of planning by Sidhu.
+The panel ordered that a certificate to practice should be withheld until the sanctions hearing.
+He was disbarred in March 2025.

+In June 2025, three women who alleged “predatory and grooming” behaviour by Sidhu spoke to Channel 4 News about their experience, as a leading peer and former solicitor general calls for a “moment of reckoning” about sexual misconduct in the legal profession.